 Success can be hard to measure, however success of this software tool for me was the visibility gained by understanding where data resided, the classification (importance and sensitivity of the data), and the data types (SSN's, CCN, and more).
-It allowed us to better understand where data was located and the sensitivity of the data which facilitated strategic decisions based on that data!
+It allowed a better understand where data was located and the sensitivity of the data which facilitated strategic decisions based on that data!

 My hope is that as a security practitioner I can share my real world experiences using the Spirion Sensitive Data Manager in varied scenarios, provide encouragement, tips, architectural design, and provide useful decision points and guidelines for the decision makers as a new world of data discovery becomes possible.
 I am certain there are many components I have likely left out, however I will continue to add and modify resources to help make your deployment, adoption, and remediation as successful as possible.